Izzywa/OnBeat/README.md

     #### create_note
     - The body of the post request is validated to create a new note.
     - The title of the note is checked so that each user does not have multiple notes of the same title, case insensitive.
-    - Aside from the title of the note, other contents of the notes is optional as it is a requirement to create other models for the note.
+    - Aside from the title of the note, other contents of the notes is optional.
     - Youtube url:
         - The `YoutubeUrl` model have a validation to make sure it is a valid youtube link.
 If invalid, the note will be removed and the view will respond with an error.
         - Client-side, the application is set not to save timestamps should there be no valid youtube linked to the note.
 Even so, as a failsafe, any timestamp submitted will be converted into regular note if there is no youtube url given.